Belle-Liao/ML_Final_Project/README.md

 The [inference code](https://github.com/Belle-Liao/ML_Final_Project/blob/main/109550024_Final_inference.ipynb) is a jupyter notebook (.ipynb).

-Downloading the [my model](https://github.com/Belle-Liao/ML_Final_Project/blob/main/LR_model.pkl) first.
+Downloading the [model](https://github.com/Belle-Liao/ML_Final_Project/blob/main/LR_model.pkl) first.
 Then put it in the same file of the inference code and just **Run All** the cells in the VS code

 ### Load the Model
 ```python